top of page

 The café offered simple fayre at reasonable prices, considering we were a captive market.
 There is no competition surrounding the museum, so this could be your only option for food during your visit.
 It was clean and quiet, only half filling up at lunchtime.

-Empty modern cafeteria with light gray seating, wooden tables, circular ceiling fixtures, and large windows showing a grassy landscape.
+Empty Silverstone museum cafeteria with light gray seating, wooden tables, circular ceiling fixtures, and large windows showing a grassy landscape.

 Track access